jamesturk/spatula/docs/philosophy.md

 ## Pages & Page Roles

-A key component of using **spatula** is thinking of the scraper in terms of types of "pages".
+A key component of using *spatula* is thinking of the scraper in terms of types of pages.

 For each type of page you encounter, you'll write a subclass of `Page` to extract the data from it.

 !!! tip
     If you're familiar with MVC frameworks, a good way to think of this concept is the inverse of a view: a `Page` takes some kind of presentation (e.g. an HTML page or CSV file) and converts it back to the underlying data that it is comprised of.

 There are a few types of pages we generally encounter when scraping sites.
-How we write and use our `Page` subclasses will depend upon which of these four roles the page fulfills.
+How we write and use our `Page` subclasses will depend upon which of these roles the page fulfills.

-The two most common are what we'll call "listing" and "detail" pages.
+The two most common are what we can call **list** and **detail** pages.

-Listing pages contain some kind of list of information, perhaps all of the members of a given legislature.
-They'll often provide links to our second type of page, which we'll call a "detail" page.
-A "detail" page in our example would contain additional information on a single legislator.
+**List pages** contain some kind of list of information, perhaps all of the members of a given legislature.
+They'll often provide links to our second type of page, which we'll call a detail page.

-(TODO: revisit this section later) There are two other roles that a page can play, we'll get into these in more detail in advanced topics.
+**Detail pages** in our example would contain additional information on a single legislator.

+A detail page may also need to get information from additional pages (for instance, if the legislator's biographical & contact information are split across two pages).
+These pages are handled nearly identically, and still regarded as **detail pages**.

-One is what we'll call an 'auxiliary detail' page, essentially a subpage of a detail page that contains additional information we need to collect.
-(An example would be if each detail page had a subpage listing a legislator's committee assignments that we wanted to collect.)
-The final role is what we call 'augmentation' pages, which provide data with which we want to augment the entire data set.
+The final role is what we call an **augmentation page**.
+These provide data with which we want to augment the entire data set.
 (An example would be a separate page that is a photo directory of all legislators.
-We'll need to scrape this and match the photos to the legislators we scraped from the listing/detail pages.)
+We'll need to scrape this and match the photos to the legislators we scraped from the list/detail pages.)

-## Why don't page objects fetch themselves?

-A big part of this is that we want to share some state among them for rate limiting and other configuration yet to come.
-In theory this could mean that each one is instantiated with a session parameter or similar, but that'd be a bit more cumbersome.
-This also can make testing even easier, as there's no need to mock HTTP requests/etc. as just passing a mock object into the `Page` will suffice.
+Augmentation pages are typically handled via [dependencies](advanced-techniques.md#specifying-dependencies).